Originally designed by Greg Norman’s firm, the course in Loudon, Tennessee, opened in 2006.

 “I don’t think a ’challenge culture’ has fitted in well within the sport of golf, either in terms of playing of the game or construction of courses,” said Rhydian Lewis, director at Durabunker.
 “However it seems there has been a shift in recent times with the recognition that radical change is required throughout the game.
 The building of synthetic bunkers is one such challenge to the golfing psyche and one that I believe will eventually be widely accepted.
 The benefits are huge and the arguments really are limited.
 Even staunch traditionalists, on seeing the product, have accepted that it looks entirely natural and the list of benefits, including significant cost and maintenance savings, is a long one.”

-The material used in the Durabunker method is highly stable and resistant to UV, helping bring significant cost and maintenance savings to club’s that choose to implement the technique.
-The new bunkers require no cutting or strimming, offers a fixed edge position, and resists all forms of erosion.
+The material used in the Durabunker method is highly stable and resistant to UV, helping bring significant cost and maintenance savings to clubs that choose to implement the technique.
+The new bunkers require no cutting or strimming, offer a fixed edge position, and resist all forms of erosion.
 Furthermore, due to the synthetic nature of the Durabunker offering, no watering or pesticides are required.

-“Water conservation is a very hot topic in golf, and utilising the Durabunker method gives courses the ability to have natural looking bunkers all year round without the concern of burn off or the drying out effect of the sun,” concluded Lewis.
-“I’m sure desert courses in the US as well as other parts of the world would be drawn to this type of bunker construction as a result.”
+“Water conservation is a very hot topic in golf, and utilizing the Durabunker method gives courses the ability to have natural looking bunkers all year round without the concern of burn off or the drying out effect of the sun,” concluded Lewis.
+“I’m sure desert courses in the US, as well as other parts of the world, would be drawn to this type of bunker construction as a result.”